mgimond/Spatial_pre2021/_book/05-Pitfalls-to-avoid.md

 <p class="caption">(\#fig:f05-bottom10-EB)Bottom 10% of counties with the lowest kidney cancer death rates using EB smoothing technique.</p>
 </div>

 Note the differences in rate distribution.
 For example, higher rates now show up in Florida which would be expected given the large retirement population, and clusters are now contiguous which could suggest local effects.
 But it's important to remember that EB smoothing does not reveal the true underlying rate; it only masks those that are unreliable.
-Also, EB smoothing does not completely eliminate unstable rates--note the slighlty higher rates for low population counts in Figure \@ref(fig:EBRate-vs-pop-log).
+Also, EB smoothing does not completely eliminate unstable rates--note the slighlty higher rates for low population counts in Figure \@ref(fig:f05-bottom10-EB).

 Other solutions to the unstable rate problem include: